 March 15, 1964: “Episode Twenty-Four” of “The Judy Garland Show” aired on CBS-TV.
 The show was taped on February 23, 1964, at CBS Television City, Stage 43, Hollywood, California.
 This taping was just two days after the previous episode’s taping.
 A busy week for Judy!

-March 15, 1969: Judy married her last husband, Mickey Deans, at the Chelsea Registry Office in London, England, at noon.
+March 15, 1969: Judy married for the fifth and last time.
+She married Mickey Deans at the Chelsea Registry Office in London, England, at noon local time.

 That previous January 28, Judy made international headlines with the news of her secret marriage to Mickey Deans.
 She had returned the “Talk of the Town” the night before (January 27, 1969) for the first time since her bad night of January 23rd.
 She told the audience that she and Deans had recently been married and that they would soon go on a honeymoon.